WSU-kduncan/cicdf25-Riyamh/Project-5/README-CD.md

 ## Part 3:
 - I chose GitHub as the payload sender, since I thought it would easier and more convenient since my repo is set up here and it's literally where all of my files are located.
 (I also don't like DockerHub as much and find it slightly confusing)
-- To enable GitHub to send payloads to the EC2 webhook listener, I went into GitHub and created a webhook with this url http://44.204.42.255:9000/hooks/project5-hook (Everytime I logged out of and ended my instance I had to change the IP), set the contet type to application/json, used the same exact secret that's inside of hook.json, enabled SSL verification, triggered just the push events, and added the webhook.
+- To enable GitHub to send payloads to the EC2 webhook listener, I went into GitHub and created a webhook with this url http://44.204.42.255:9000/hooks/project5-hook (Everytime I logged out of and ended my instance I had to change the IP), set the content type to application/json, used the same exact secret that's inside of hook.json, enabled SSL verification, triggered just the push events, and added the webhook.
 - The trigger that will send a payload to the EC2 webhook listener is when commits are pushed to GitHub.
 - To verify a successful payload delivery, I ran this command `webhook -hooks /home/ubuntu/cicdf25-Riyamh/Project-5/deployment/hook.json -verbose`, then pushed a commit to GitHub and, on my instance, I could see that it says the hook triggered successfully and the .sh file ran.
 - To validate that the webhook only triggers when requests are coming from GitHub, the secrets on GitHub and the .json file **HAVE** to match each other or else the hook will fail.
 Trigger rules are really strict and if the smallest thing isn't the same, it'll output that hook rules aren't satisfied.